mrocklin/thesis/sympy-inference.md

 \label{sec:sympy-inference-predicate-operator}

 The relationship between predicates and operators is described by low-level Python functions.
-These are organized into classes of staticmethods.
+These are organized into classes of static methods.
 Classes are indexed by predicate and methods are indexed by operator name.
 Logical relations are encoded in straight Python.
 For example

 ~~~~~~~~~~Python
 class AskPositiveHandler(...):